-Single FY evaluation\1 \5
+Single FY evaluation1 6

-- Consolidated NOP, profits attributable to owners of parent, consolidated ROE, consolidated expense ratio\6 - Status of execution of duties of Executives, etc. - Contribution to addressing environmental and social issues - · Improvement of employees engagement - Enhancement of governance structure - Stock compensation plan - Group-wide incentive plan for directors, corporate executive officers, executive officers of MUFG and its major subsidiaries - Subject to malus and claw-back clause, etc. - Shares acquired shall be held continuously until retirement in principle

-\1 As for the case of Group CEO of MUFG \2 Range: 0-150% \3 Rate of attainment of targets of the indicators in the MTBP \4 Comparison of the rate of increase in the indicators from the previous fiscal year with that of competitors \5 Determined exclusively by independent outside directors at the Compensation Committee for executives
+- Consolidated NOP, profits attributable to owners of parent, consolidated ROE, consolidated expense amount 7 - Status of execution of duties of Executives, etc. - Improvement in customersegment profitability - · Risks handling - Advances in ESG-related initiatives to promote sustainability-oriented management 8 - TSR, etc. New - Stock compensation plan - Group-wide incentive plan for directors, corporate executive officers, executive officers of MUFG and its major subsidiaries - Subject to malus and claw-back clause, etc. - Shares acquired shall be held continuously until retirement in principle - 1 As for the case of Group CEO of MUFG 2 Range: 0-150% 3 Rate of attainment of targets of the indicators in the MTBP - 4 Major five ESG rating agencies (CDP, FTSE, MSCI, S&P Dow Jones and Sustainalytics) 5 Comparison of the rate of increase in the indicators from the previous fiscal year with that of competitors 6 Determined exclusively by independent outside directors at the Compensation Committee for executives - 7 Rate of increase/decrease of the indicators from the previous fiscal year and the rate of attainment of targets of these indicators - 8 Includes contribution to the resolution of environmental and social concerns, improvement in employee engagement and the strengthening and upgrading of MUFG's governance structure

+Capital policy

+Basic policy ("Capital Triangle")